If you want an easy way to cook a delicious, tender, juicy chicken on the BBQ…then this recipe for Beer Can Chicken (Dancing Chicken) is it.

-The story behind Beer Can Chicken (Dancing Chicken)
+My Beer Can (Dancing Chicken) Inspiration

 For many years I just precariously positioned the chicken on the grill, using its own legs like a tripod.
 It never fell over, but I have to admit this handy stand makes it a lot more stable and easier to get on and off the grill.
 For less than $10.00 I highly recommend you get yourself one! (beer can chicken holder)